7 MIN READ

 What is a Green Card?

-A green card is an identification card that represents your permanent ability to live and work within the US.
+A green card is an identification resident card that represents your lawful permanent ability to live and work within the US.
 This has been fundamental for those seeking a permanent US lifestyle since its introduction back in World War II.

-When you’re granted a green card, you are considered a lawful resident whether you’ve recently entered the US or have applied for permanent residence from within.
+When you’re granted a green card, you are considered a lawful resident whether you’ve recently entered the US or have applied for lawful permanent residence from within.
 Perhaps best of all, once you’ve received a green card, no one can place time limits on your stay in the US except for in rare cases where you’re found guilty of a crime.

 Related Article | Green Card Applicants May Soon Need a Good Credit Score

 How Do You Apply for a Green Card?

 There are three main ways for non-residents to apply for a green card, and they are -

 Requirements for each vary, but all must be made through the immigration authorities at the United States Citizenship and Immigration Services (USCIS).
 To be eligible for any green card application method, you must follow these eligibility requirements for the: